About Me: James Byrne (he/him)

 How I Work

 Therapy with me is relational, trauma-informed, and grounded in real connection.
+It's not about fixing you.
+It's about understanding you.

-We pay attention to what is happening in your inner world — your thoughts, emotions, body, and relationships — and how patterns may have formed over time.
+We pay attention to what is happening in your inner world.
+Your thoughts, emotions, body, and relationships, and how patterns may have formed over time.

 Sessions take place online, allowing you to access the work from wherever you are.
+For clients based in Dublin, walk-and-talk psychotherapy is also offered in Phoenix Park.

+There is no expectation to arrive with everything figured out.
 Part of the work is finding a way to understand what has been hard to name.

 Who I Work With